receptivepearl/SRI-Paper-/README.md

 Cluster assignments were stored in metadata before manual annotation so that the original computational cluster identities were retained.

-### Important workflow distinction

-The repository includes exploratory and final-stage scripts created at different points in the analysis.
-The initial workflow used Harmony dimensions 1–20 and resolution 0.5, whereas the later broad-labeling workflow reran PCA and used dimensions 1–30 and resolution 0.2.

-The README should identify the 30-PC, resolution-0.2 workflow as the final broad-clustering configuration only if that is the object used to generate the manuscript’s final broad UMAP and downstream labels.
-Earlier settings should be described as preliminary clustering rather than combined with the final parameters.

 ---

 ## 7. Identification of cluster markers